-Pick up your method of transportation for the day at the Fort Collins Bike Library; the loaner bikes may be checked out for free for one day.
+Pick up your method of transportation for the day at one of Fort Collins Bike Share's stations around town, which allow visitors to rent bikes out 24/7 and return them to the station of their choice.
 Then, kick-start your morning in Historic Old Town (the inspiration for Disneyland’s Main Street) and ride up to Bean Cycle Roasters, where you can sip a steamin' cup of ethically sourced, freshly roasted coffee and peruse books at Wolverine Farm Publishing in the same building.
 Other places to investigate Fort Collins’ exploding craft-coffee arena include Harbinger Coffee, The Coffee Registry and Everyday Joe’s.

 Spend the morning exploring Old Town’s shops and galleries.
 Historic homes like the Victorian-style Avery House and the adobe Museo de las Tres Colonias tell stories of gold seekers, immigrants and sugar beets.
 Or get an art fix at The Downtown Artery, an eclectic arts space with a cafe, performance venue and retail store selling items produced by the painters, musicians and other artists in residence.